xp44mm/Notebook/Compilers/Finite Automata.md

 2. Either both have accepting states or neither does.

 When the NFA is constructed from a regular expression by Algorithm 3.23, we can say more about the important states.
-The only important states are those introduced as initial states in the basis part for a particular symbol posi­tion in the regular expression.
+The only important states are those introduced as initial states in the basis part for a particular symbol position in the regular expression.
 That is, each important state corresponds to a particular operand in the regular expression.

 The constructed NFA has only one accepting state, but this state, having no out-transitions, is not an important state.
 By concatenating a unique right endmarker # to a regular expression r, we give the accepting state for r a transition on #, making it an important state of the NFA for (r)#.
 In other words, by using the augmented regular expression (r)#, we can forget about accepting states as the subset construction proceeds; when the construction is complete, any state with a transition on # must be an accepting state.

 The important states of the NFA correspond directly to the positions in the regular expression that hold symbols of the alphabet.
 It is useful, as we shall see, to present the regular expression by its syntax tree, where the leaves correspond to operands and the interior nodes correspond to operators.
-An interior node is called a cat-node, or-node, or star-node if it is labeled by the concatenation operator (dot), union operator I, or star operator *, respectively.
+An interior node is called a cat-node, or-node, or star-node if it is labeled by the concatenation operator (dot), union operator |, or star operator *, respectively.
 We can construct a syntax tree for a regular expression just as we did for arithmetic expressions in Section 2.5.1.

 Example 3.31 : Figure 3.56 shows the syntax tree for the regular expression of our running example.
-Cat-nodes are represented by circles.
-0
+Cat-nodes are represented by circles. □

 Figure 3.56: Syntax tree for (a|b)*abb#

 Leaves in a syntax tree are labeled by ε or by an alphabet symbol.
 To each leaf not labeled ε, we attach a unique integer.
 We refer to this integer as the position of the leaf and also as a position of its symbol.
 Note that a symbol can have several positions; for instance, a has positions 1 and 3 in Fig. 3.56.
 The positions in the syntax tree correspond to the important states of the constructed NFA.

 Example 3.32 : Figure 3.57 shows the NFA for the same regular expression as Fig. 3.56, with the important states numbered and other states represented by letters.
-The numbered states in the NFA and the positions in the syntax tree correspond in a way we shall soon see.
-0
+The numbered states in the NFA and the positions in the syntax tree correspond in a way we shall soon see. □

 Figure 3.57: NFA constructed by Algorithm 3.23 for (a|b)*abb#

 ### 3.9.2 Functions Computed From the Syntax Tree

-To construct a DFA directly from a regular expression, we construct its syntax tree and then compute four functions: nullable, firstpos, lastpos, and followpos, defined as follows.
+To construct a DFA directly from a regular expression, we construct its syntax tree and then compute four functions: `nullable`, `firstpos`, `lastpos`, and `followpos`, defined as follows.
 Each definition refers to the syntax tree for a particular augmented regular expression (r) #.

 1. nullable(n) is true for a syntax-tree node n if and only if the subexpression represented by n has ε in its language.
-That is, the subexpressiort can be "made null" or the empty string, even though there may be other strings it can represent as well.
+That is, the subexpression can be "made null" or the empty string, even though there may be other strings it can represent as well.

-2. firstpos(n) is the set of positions in the subtree rooted at n that corre­spond to the first symbol of at least one string in the language of the subexpression rooted at n.
+2. firstpos(n) is the set of positions in the subtree rooted at n that correspond to the first symbol of at least one string in the language of the subexpression rooted at n.

-3. lastpos(n) is the set of positions in the subtree rooted at n that corre­spond to the last symbol of at least one string in the language of the sub expression rooted at n.
+3. lastpos(n) is the set of positions in the subtree rooted at n that correspond to the last symbol of at least one string in the language of the subexpression rooted at n.

-4. followpos(p), for a position p, is the set of positions q in the entire syntax tree such that there is some string x = al a2 ... an in L ( ( r ) #) such that for some i, there is a way to explain the membership of x in L ( ( r ) #) by matching ai to position p of the syntax tree and ai+l to position q.
+4. followpos(p), for a position p, is the set of positions q in the entire syntax tree such that there is some string x = a1 a2 ... an in L ( ( r ) #) such that for some i, there is a way to explain the membership of x in L ( ( r ) #) by matching a_i_ to position p of the syntax tree and a_i+1_ to position q.

-Example 3.33 : Consider the cat-node n in Fig. 3.56 that corresponds to the expression (a|b)*a.
-We claim nullable(n) is false, since this node generates all strings of a's and b's ending in an a; it does not generate f.
-On the other hand, the star-node below it is nullable; it generates f along with all other strings of a's and b's.
+Example 3.33 : Consider the cat-node n in Fig. 3.56 that corresponds to the expression `(a|b)*a`.
+We claim nullable(n) is false, since this node generates all strings of a's and b's ending in an a; it does not generate ε.
+On the other hand, the star-node below it is nullable; it generates ε along with all other strings of a's and b's.

-firstpos(n) = {I, 2, 3}.
+firstpos(n) = {1, 2, 3}.
 In a typical generated string like aa, the first position of the string corresponds to position 1 of the tree, and in a string like ba, the first position of the string comes from position 2 of the tree.
 However, when the string generated by the expression of node n is just a, then this a comes from position 3.

 lastpos(n) = {3}.
 That is, no matter what string is generated from the expression of node n, the last position is the a from position 3 of the tree.

 followpos is trickier to compute, but we shall see the rules for doing so shortly.
-Here is an example of the reasoning: followpos(l) = {I, 2, 3}.
-Consider a string · . . ac ... , where the c is either a or b, and the a comes from position l.
-That is, this a is one of those generated by the a in expression (a|b)*.
+Here is an example of the reasoning: followpos(1) = {1, 2, 3}.
+Consider a string `... ac ...` , where the c is either a or b, and the a comes from position 1.
+That is, this a is one of those generated by the a in expression `(a|b)*`.
 This a could be followed by another a or b coming from the same subexpression, in which case c comes from position 1 or 2.
-It is also possible that this a is the last in the string generated by (a|b)*, in which case the symbol c must be the a that comes from position 3.
-Thus, 1, 2, and 3 are exactly the positions that can follow position 1.
-D
+It is also possible that this a is the last in the string generated by `(a|b)*`, in which case the symbol c must be the a that comes from position 3.
+Thus, 1, 2, and 3 are exactly the positions that can follow position 1. □

-### 3.9.3 Computing nullable, ji rstpos, and lastpos
+### 3.9.3 Computing nullable, firstpos, and lastpos

 We can compute nullable, firstpos, and lastpos by a straightforward recursion on the height of the tree.
 The basis and inductive rules for nullable and firstpos are summarized in Fig. 3.58.
-The rules for lastpos are essentially the same as for firstpos, but the roles of children Cl and C2 must be swapped in the rule for a cat-node.
+The rules for lastpos are essentially the same as for firstpos, but the roles of children c1 and c2 must be swapped in the rule for a cat-node.

+A leaf labeled ε
+nullable(n) = true
+firstpos(n) = Ø

+A leaf with position i
+nullable(n) = false
+firstpos(n) = {i}

+An or-node n = c1|c2
+nullable(c1) or nullable(c2)
+firstpos( c1 ) ∪ firstpos( c2 )

+A cat-node n = c1 c2
+nullable( C1 ) and nullable(c2)
+if nullable( c1 ) then firstpos( c1 ) ∪ firstpos(c2) else firstpos(c1)

+A star-node n = c1 *
+nullable(n) = true
+firstpos( c1 )

+Figure 3.58: Rules for computing nullable and firstpos

 Example 3.34 : Of all the nodes in Fig. 3.56 only the star-node is nullable.
 We note from the table of Fig. 3.58 that none of the leaves are nullable, because they each correspond to non-ε operands.
 The or-node is not nullable, because neither of its children is.
 The star-node is nullable, because every star-node is nullable.
 Finally, each of the cat-nodes, having at least one non null able child, is not nullable.

 The computation of firstpos and lastpos for each of the nodes is shown in Fig. 3.59, with firstpos(n) to the left of node n, and lastpos(n) to its right.
 Each of the leaves has only itself for firstpos and lastpos, as required by the rule for non-ε leaves in Fig. 3.58.
 For the or-node, we take the union of firstpos at the children and do the same for lastpos.
-The rule for the star-node says that we take the value of ji rstpos or lastpos at the one child of that node.
+The rule for the star-node says that we take the value of firstpos or lastpos at the one child of that node.

-Figure 3.58: Rules for computing nullable and ji rstpos

-�ow, consider the lowest cat-node, which we shall call n.
-To compute ji rstpos(n), we first consider whether the left operand is nullable, which it is in this case.
-Therefore, ji rstpos for n is the union of ji rstpos for each of its children, that is {1, 2} U {3} = {I, 2, 3}.
-The rule for lastpos does not ap­pear explicitly in Fig. 3.58, but as we mentioned, the rules are the same as for ji rstpos, with the children interchanged.
+Now, consider the lowest cat-node, which we shall call n.
+To compute firstpos(n), we first consider whether the left operand is nullable, which it is in this case.
+Therefore, firstpos for n is the union of firstpos for each of its children, that is {1, 2} ∪ {3} = {1, 2, 3}.
+The rule for lastpos does not appear explicitly in Fig. 3.58, but as we mentioned, the rules are the same as for firstpos, with the children interchanged.
 That is, to compute lastpos(n) we must ask whether its right child ( the leaf with position 3) is nullable, which it is not.
-Therefore, lastpos(n) is the same as lastpos of the right child, or {3}. o
+Therefore, lastpos(n) is the same as lastpos of the right child, or {3}. □

-### 3.9.4 Computing Jollow pos
+### 3.9.4 Computing followpos

-Finally, we need to see how to compute Jollowpos.
+Finally, we need to see how to compute followpos.
 There are only two ways that a position of a regular expression can be made to follow another.

-1. If n is a cat-node with left child Cl and right child C2 , then for every position i in lastpos( Cl ) , all positions in ji rstpos( C2) are in jollowpos( i).
+1. If n is a cat-node with left child c1 and right child c2 , then for every position i in lastpos( c1 ) , all positions in firstpos( c2) are in followpos( i).

-2. If n is a star-node, and i is a position in lastpos(n), then all positions in ji rstpos( n) are in Jollowpos( i).
+2. If n is a star-node, and i is a position in lastpos(n), then all positions in firstpos( n) are in followpos( i).

-Example 3.35 : Let us continue with our running example; recall that ji rstpos and lastpos were computed in Fig. 3.59.
-Rule 1 for jollowpos requires that we look at each cat-node, and put each position in ji rstpos of its right child in jollowpos for each position in lastpos of its left child.
-For the lowest cat-hode in Fig. 3.59, that rule says position 3 is in jo llow pos(l) and jollow pos(2).
-The next cat-node above says that 4 is in jollow pos(3) , and the remaining two cat-nodes give us 5 in Jo llowpos(4) and 6 in jollowpos(5).
+Example 3.35 : Let us continue with our running example; recall that firstpos and lastpos were computed in Fig. 3.59.
+Rule 1 for followpos requires that we look at each cat-node, and put each position in firstpos of its right child in followpos for each position in lastpos of its left child.
+For the lowest cat-node in Fig. 3.59, that rule says position 3 is in followpos(1) and followpos(2).
+The next cat-node above says that 4 is in followpos(3) , and the remaining two cat-nodes give us 5 in followpos(4) and 6 in followpos(5).

-Figure 3.59: ji rstpos and l(l stpos for nodes in the syntax tree for (a/b)*abb#
+Figure 3.59: firstpos and lastpos for nodes in the syntax tree for (a/b)*abb#

 We must also apply rule 2 to the star-node.
-That rule tells us positions I and 2 are in both jollowpos(l) and jollowpos(2), since both ji rstpos and lastpos for this node are {I, 2}.
-The Gomplete sets jollowpos are summarized in Fig. 3.60. o
+That rule tells us positions 1 and 2 are in both followpos(1) and followpos(2), since both firstpos and lastpos for this node are {1, 2}.
+The complete sets followpos are summarized in Fig. 3.60. □

-Figure 3.60: The function jollowpos
+Figure 3.60: The function followpos

-We can represent the function jollowpos by creating a directed graph with a node for eq, ch position and an arc from position i to position j if and only if j is in jollowpos(i).
+We can represent the function followpos by creating a directed graph with a node for each position and an arc from position i to position j if and only if j is in followpos(i).
 Figure 3.61 shows this graph for the function of Fig. 3.60.

+Figure 3.61: Directed graph for the function followpos

-It should come as no surprise that the graph for jollowpos is almost an NFA without ε-transitions for the underlying regular expression, and would become one if we:
+It should come as no surprise that the graph for followpos is almost an NFA without ε-transitions for the underlying regular expression, and would become one if we:

-1. Make all positions in ji rstpos of the root be initial states,
+1. Make all positions in firstpos of the root be initial states,

 2. Label each arc from i to j by the symbol at position i, and

 3. Make the position associated with endmarker # be the only accepting state.

-Figure 3.61: Directed graph for the function Jollowpos

 ### 3.9.5 Converting a Regular Expression Directly to a DFA